6

 Night-time meditation has many benefits, from improved sleep, focus and stress relief.

 Meditating before bed helps you improve sleep and wake up feeling well-rested.
-Night meditation can help you improve your sleep hygiene and get better sleep.
+Night meditation can help you improve your sleep hygiene and sleep better.

-When you meditate at night, you are likely to experience fewer interruptions in your sleep, ensuring a more restful night.
+Meditating at night makes you likely experience fewer interruptions in your sleep and a wake-up after a truly restful night.

 Calm Mind

-It's common for you to have racing thoughts at night.
-Engaging in meditation offers you a valuable tool for unwinding and releasing the accumulated stress.
+It's common for people to have racing thoughts at night.
+Engaging in meditation offers you a valuable tool for unwinding and releasing the accumulated stress of the day.

-As you immerse yourself in this practice, you can redirect your focus, letting go of the worries and tensions that often plague your mind during nighttime.
+As you immerse yourself in this practice, you will redirect your focus, letting go of the worries and tensions that may often plague your mind during nighttime.

 Stress Relief